neomedia6989/docs-2/docs/plex/what-is-plex.md

   </details>

 ## How do I watch content on Plex?
 To get the best playback experience, you'll need to use a Plex player that's specific to your hardware and platform.
-There is a small one-time fee (around $5 USD) to activate the Plex player on some platforms like iPhone and iPad, as well as Android phones and tablets.
+Unless you have PlexPass, there is a small one-time fee (around $5 USD) to activate the Plex player on some platforms like iPhone and iPad, as well as Android phones and tablets.
 This fee unlocks the player on all devices associated with your account.
+Luckily, all other devices are free to use for all users.

 !!! warning "Streaming Troubles?"